 “International quality with a local flavour” is how this dynamic New Orleans music festival describes itself.
 Named after the branching footprint of the Mississippi River Delta, the event takes place in jazz clubs and concert halls across the city, showcasing the very best in live chamber music from both emerging and established artists.
 As you’d expect from the genre, the festival has a relaxed intimacy which has helped it gain an enthusiastic local following and critical reviews over the years.

-WHEN 30 May WHERE Venues across New Orleans
+LOCATION Venues across New Orleans DATES May-June

 New Orleans Loving Festival

 With contemporary politics and culture causing such divisions across society, an event like the New Orleans Loving Festival has never been more needed.
 Designed to challenge racism and bigotry by bringing creative people together to work towards social justice for racial minorities, the summer festival serves as a platform for films, art and literature that promote the cause of race relations through their messaging and content.
 After parties and comedy nights ensure the festival also has a fun and light-hearted side.